-We recorded a tax benefit in continuing operations of \$39.1 million in 2011, \$22.1 million in 2010 and \$63.4 million in 2009.
-For 2011, the primary difference between the U.S. statutory rate of 35% and the effective rate on our continuing operations relates to the effect of foreign tax rates and increases in valuation allowances due to net operating loss carry forwards in various jurisdictions, increases in our reserves related to uncertain tax positions associated with our foreign debt structure and the impact of a non-deductible asset impairment included in Greenfiber's operating results.
+For 2011, the primary difference between the U.S. statutory rate of 35% and the effective rate on our continuing operations relates to increases in valuation allowances due to net operating loss carry forwards in various jurisdictions, increases in our reserves related to uncertain tax positions associated with our foreign debt structure and the impact of a non-deductible asset impairment included in Greenfiber's operating results.